dskyberg/apollo-koa-graphql/README.md

 # Suggestions

-## Neo4J Desktop
+## Browse with Neo4J Browser
-Install Neo4J Desktop.
-You can connect to your database and run Cypher queries from there.
+Browse to http://localhost:7474/browser.
+You can run Cypher queries directly from there.

 ## Browse with GraphiQl
 Apollo Server ships with the graphiql browser.
 You can browse in your web browser